JefferyWangSH/dqmc-framework/README.md

 ## License & Support ##

-The code is open source under GPL-3.0 License.
+This code is an open-source software under the MIT license.

-If any questions, feel free to contact me via email 17307110117@fudan.edu.cn.
+If any problems or bugs, feel free to contact me via email 17307110117@fudan.edu.cn.